marcodiluzio/halflife_determination/README.md

   ```shell
   python -m halflife_determination 'path_to_data_folder' 'path_to_configuration_file'{optional}
   ```
-  (which is equivalent of calling
+  (which is equivalent of calling elaboration)
   ```python
   hl_elaboration.elaboration('path_to_data_folder', **kwargs)
   ```